Transfer deadline day: Wolves complete club-record £18m deal for Jonny as loan from Atletico Madrid made permanent | Goal.com

 The 24-year-old first arrived in England last summer, with a season-long agreement taking him away from his homeland.

-He slotted seamlessly into the fold under Wolves boss Nuno and is delighted to have committed to a long-term stay with a team holding its own among the Premier League elite.
+He slotted seamlessly into the fold under Wolves boss Nuno and is delighted to have committed to a long-term stay with a team holding their own among the Premier League elite.

 “I’m really happy to continue to be involved with the team.
 I am very happy here, the truth is that it was very easy to decide.